Stan Humphries: Professional career

-Washington
+Washington Redskins

 Humphries was selected 159th overall by the Redskins in the sixth round of the 1988 NFL draft.
 He made his first professional start in 1990 in Phoenix against the Cardinals with regular starter Mark Rypien sidelined with an injury.
 Humphries went on to pass for 1,015 yards and three touchdowns in seven games in 1990.
 The following season, he won a Super Bowl ring with the Redskins as Rypien's backup.

-San Diego
+San Diego Chargers

 Humphries was traded to the San Diego Chargers before the start of the 1992 season following a preseason injury to starting Chargers QB John Friesz.
 The two teams ran the same offense, allowing Humphries to quickly make an impact.
 He passed for 3,356 yards, which ranked fifth in the league in 1992.
 He helped lead the Chargers, who were 4–12 in 1991 and stumbled out to an 0–4 start in 1992, to finish with an 11–5 record that won the AFC West and ended the Chargers' decade-long playoff drought.
 To this day, the 1992 San Diego Chargers are the only NFL team to make the playoffs after an 0–4 start.
 He played with a separated left shoulder in the 1992 AFC Wild-Card Game, a 17–0 win over the Kansas City Chiefs, their first home playoff game since the 1980 AFC Championship game.
 Their season ended the next week in a 31–0 loss to the Miami Dolphins in the AFC Divisional Playoffs.